-1.7 Assumptions
+Assumptions 1.7

-- Newsday viewed the proposed opposition alliance as having a more realistic chance of defeating ZANU PF in the pending elections. - The Herald viewed the proposed opposition alliance as a Western sponsored project that threatened the sovereignty of the country.
+- Newsday viewed the proposed opposition alliance as having a more realistic chance of defeating ZANU PF in the pending elections. - The Herald viewed the proposed opposed to the country.
+The Herald viewed the proposed opposition alliance as a Western sponsored project that